 Soup Photography Tips | How to Float Garnish on a Thin Soup

-This can be infuriating if you do not have much experience styling food, and it can completely ruin a shot if your garnish sinks into the soup.
+Sinking garnishes can be infuriating if you do not have much experience styling food, and it can completely ruin a shot.
 You can see this tip in action via the video below, but for those of you who prefer to read, the process is actually ver simple.

 - Take glass beads, preferably clear, and place them in the bottom of the bowl.